Skip to main content

 November 24, 2025Chapter 11 petitions filed

-The velocity of this collapse is striking.
 Within four months of missing a single interest payment, PosiGen had terminated most of its workforce, lost control of its partnership interests, faced foreclosure, and filed for bankruptcy protection.

-Root Causes of Distress
+Root Causes of Distress.

 Multiple factors converged to destabilize PosiGen's business model:

 Net Metering Policy Changes: California's NEM 3.0 reforms reduced the economic value of rooftop solar by changing how solar customers are compensated for excess energy exported to the grid.
-While California was PosiGen's most significant market impact, similar policy changes rippled through other states, reducing customer savings and undermining the value proposition.

 Operational Shutdown: With development financing unavailable, PosiGen shuttered its development business entirely.
 The mass terminations in August 2025 eliminated all sales and installation staff, leaving only servicing and administrative functions.